drteeth/elixir-es-cqrs/slides.md

 ### Isn't re-loading all of the events from the beginning of time slow?
 * Just the events for 1 aggregate
-* Tends to be in the < 1000 category
+* Tends to be in the < 1000 range
-* This is fine
 * Snapshots are an option
-* Many you have the wrong aggregate boundary
+* Maybe you have the wrong aggregate boundary
-* God streams (Don't hang everything off of user)
+* Avoid God streams (Don't hang everything off of user)

 ---